 Not there?
 There are several reasons why you might not find an individual in the index – the most common are:

-- the process of granting probate has not yet been completed (it can take several years, or on rare occasions, decades after death) - check with the Supreme Court whether the will and/or probate has been granted
+• The process of granting probate or letters of administration has not yet been completed (it can take several years, or on rare occasions, decades after death).
+Check with the Supreme Court whether the order of probate or letters of administration has been granted.

-- the estate was not of a size or complexity that required probate to be granted.
+• The estate was not of a size or complexity that required an order of probate or letters of administration to be granted.

 What are in these records?